-Students will have to go through the “Campus France” application for the student visa in France.
-After the face to face interview at the local campus France, the process moves to VFS, where one has to submit the documents, and go through the final stages of application.
-There are number of documents required along with the application such as, acceptance letter from the university, proof of monetary funds, valid health insurance, accommodation letter, and language proficiency.
+Students will have to go through the “Campus France” application for a student visa in France.
+After the face to face interview at the local campus France, the process moves to VFS Visa Center, where one has to submit the documents and go through the final stages of application.
+There are a number of documents required along with the application such as acceptance letter from the Universities in France, proof of monetary funds, valid health insurance, accommodation letter, and language proficiency.

-Students are allowed to work on part time basis, and permitted working hours are 20 per week.
+Students are allowed to work on a part-time basis, and permitted working hours are 20 per week.
 In the academic breaks, students can work full time without any restrictions.

 Study in Your Dream Destination